Best daily deals

 Jimmy Westenberg / Android Authority

 The Garmin Fenix 6 is absolutely worth buying if you don’t mind settling for slightly older tech.
-The Fenix 7 line boasts upgraded battery life and solar charging, plus new training features.
-However, many of the device’s best features can be found on both lines, and Garmin continues to support the Fenix 6 series.
-On the other hand, if a touchscreen is a priority, you’ll want to spring for the newer Fenix 7 series.
+Compared to the Fenix 6, the Fenix 7 line boasts upgraded battery life and solar charging, plus training features.
+The Fenix 7 Pro adds a flashlight and spreads solar charging and multi-band GNSS across all models.
+However, many of Garmin’s best features can be found on all three Fenix lines, and Garmin continues to support the Fenix 6 series.
+On the other hand, if a touchscreen is a priority, you’ll want to spring for a newer model.

 For most people, the best bet will be the Garmin Fenix 6 Pro (or 6S Pro for smaller wrists).
 There are much better (and cheaper) alternatives to the base version without Wi-Fi, but anything from the Fenix 6 Pro and up is a worthwhile investment.